Zyama pulled out his military ID, stuck it in the guard’s face and ordered to open the door.

 “Canteen.
 If they have any.”

-Nothing to lose, I said, “I’ll pay for three if you sell me one pack of Kosmos.”
+Nothing to lose, I said, “I’ll pay triple if you sell me one pack of Kosmos.”

 She hesitated and said, “I don’t have Kosmos.
 Temp.
 Do you want Temp?”